frank038/miscellaneous-applications/README.md

 - notepad_qt6 (simple text editor): conversion to pyqt6 from the official Qt examples with improvements
 - textedit_qt6 (rich text editor for documents in html format): conversion to pyqt6 from the official Qt examples with many improvements (the images must be located in the folder images where the main html document is located; no other locations are supported)
 - qalc_qt6 (basic calculator): conversion to pyqt6 from the official Qt examples with some improvements (decimal notation instead of scientific notation)
+- usb_notifications: display a notification when an usb device is been inserted or removed, taking care to show the proper icon and description as much as possible; requirements: python3, pyudev, lsusb